Policy last updated

 To meet this requirement, new employees (which include a person commencing a second or subsequent fixed term period of employment) are required to complete a pre-employment health declaration form prior to commencing employment.

-• with the person’s consent, approaching the person's treating medical practitioner
+- with the person’s consent, approaching the person's treating medical practitioner

-• asking the person to undergo a medical assessment by a medical practitioner nominated by the principal (see below)
+- asking the person to undergo a medical assessment by a medical practitioner nominated by the principal (see below)

 Pre-employment medical assessment

-The person should be provided with a package that includes:
+Where the principal requires a person to undergo a pre-employment medical assessment, the person should be provided with a package that includes:

-• a letter of request to the medical practitioner outlining the reason for referral,
+- a letter of request to the medical practitioner outlining the reason for referral,

-• a copy of the pre-employment health declaration form,
+- a copy of the pre-employment health declaration form,

-• a position description describing the specific duties and responsibilities of the position
+- a position description describing the specific duties and responsibilities of the position

 If the medical practitioner is unable to unconditionally recommend the person for employment, the principal will need to confirm or withdraw the offer of employment, taking into account the medical advice in the context of the duties to be performed.

-Generally a medical assessment is valid for 3 years.
+Generally, a medical assessment is valid for 3 years.

 When managing pre-employment medical assessments, principals should take account of a person’s right to access health information.